CALL US FREE ON

 Kyoto, 3 nights

 This morning, we make our way to Kanazawa Station for our train journey to Kyoto.
 The capital of Imperial Japan for over 1,000 years, Kyoto is Japan’s cultural capital.
-This afternoon, we head to Arashiyama and its famous Bamboo Grove, where there will be plenty of time to wander through the impressive towering alley of Bamboo.
-Our hotel for the next three nights is the Kyoto Tokyu Hotel.
+This afternoon, we head to Arashiyama and its famous Bamboo Grove, where there will be plenty of time to wander through the impressive towering alley of bamboo.
+Our hotel for the next three nights is either the Kyoto Tokyu Hotel, the RIHGA Royal Hotel Kyoto or the Hotel Higashiyama.

 Tour Highlight

 The distinctive white face, red lips and elaborately decorated hairstyle of the geisha is an enduring image portrayed throughout the globe.
 Yet the world in which they live remains a mystery.
-Tonight, we have arranged a traditional Japanese meal, a kaisei, where we will be joined by a maiko, our apprentice geisha, who will perform traditional song and dance.
+Tonight, we have arranged a traditional Japanese meal, a kaiseki, where we will be joined by a maiko, an apprentice geisha, who will perform traditional song and dance.

 Included meals: